mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 ```
 # Deployment of functions

-There are some samples on the repositoty that gives us a chance to play with deployment of functions.
+There are some samples on the repository that gives us a chance to play with deployment of functions.

 ```bash
 » cd faas-cli